licarpen/aws-developer/README.md

 ### ECR
 * been using Docker images form Docker Hub (public)
-* ECR is pricate Docker image repo
+* ECR is private Docker image repo
 * access is controlled through...
   * you guessed it!
 IAM (permission errors -> policy)
 * run commands to push/pull